hashicorp/packer/website/source/docs/post-processors/vsphere-template.html.md

 -   `datacenter` (string) - If you have more than one, you will need to specify which one the ESXi used.

 -   `folder` (string) - Target path where the template will be created.

+-   `insecure` (boolean) - If it's true skip verification of server certificate.
+Default is false